Matt-Warnock/Matt-Warnock/README.md

 **Additional work in music field**

-- Teaching class on music equipment setup & safety at Alchemea College.
+- Teaching a class on music equipment setup & safety at Alchemea College.
 - Freelance audio engineering & production for private clients.

 ## Further Education